 It’s the little things.

-And everybody can pack the mixture into a measuring cup, and whack it out onto the cookie sheet.
-(It reminds me of making sand castles… with lunch!
-Who says you can’t play with your food??)
+Then to the fun part of this recipe!
+Once everything is mixed together, pack the mixture into a measuring cup, and whack it out onto the cookie sheet.
+It reminds me of making sand castles… with lunch!
+Who says you can’t play with your food??

 When the piping hot, crispy-on-the-outside Quinoa Cakes come out of the oven, we like to serve them with a side of fresh fruit.
 Choose purple and red-hued fruit and see a complete rainbow on your kiddo’s plates!